-If you are a current National Portfolio Organisation or Major Partner Museum, the level of investment included in your budget must not exceed the level of investment that has been set for 2017/1813.
+The level of investment included in your budget must not exceed the planning figure.
 Your responses to questions on the application form about how you will meet our goals and manage your programme of activity will be based on this budget.
 An opportunity to request an increased level of investment is provided separately within the application form (see below).

-In exceptional circumstances (for organisations currently receiving National Portfolio or Major Partner Museum investment), we might consider an application for a higher level of investment than that set for 2017/18.
+In exceptional circumstances (for organisations currently receiving National Portfolio or Major Partner Museum investment), we might consider a higher level of investment than that set for 2017/18.

-If you would like to request additional investment, you can use this section to tell us how much you are asking for per year (above your 2017/18 grant), what the additional amount would be used for and how your additional activity will be resourced and delivered.
+If you would like to request additional investment, you can use this section to tell us how much you are asking for per year (above your planning figure), what the additional amount would be used for and how your additional activity will be resourced and delivered.